Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Spectrum of the dispersive grating

 \subsection{Computation time and memory requirements}

-Some computation details are given for most time consuming simulations presented in this paper to produce Figs.~\ref{fig:eigs_real_imag}(a) and \ref{fig:eigs_cplane} with $N=8$ and second order shape functions.
-These simulations are made on a machine equipped with Intel Xeon 2.7GHz processors.
-First, the RAM memory used is linked with both the system size and the SLEPc solver used.
+Some computation details are given for the most time consuming simulations presented in this paper used to produce Figs.~\ref{fig:eigs_cplane}(a) with $N=8$ and second order FE.
+These simulations ran on a machine equipped with Intel Xeon 2.7GHz processors.
+First, the RAM memory used is {\crevme linked to} both the system size and the SLEPc solver used.
 The most memory and time consuming approach is the auxiliary field one.
-The extra volume unknowns increase the system size by one third compared to the PEP/NEP-E approaches as shown in \Fig{fig:eigs_memtime}(a).
+The extra volume unknowns increase the system size by one third compared to the PEP/NEP-E approaches.
 Note that there is one single auxiliary field in this Drude case.
+The average computation times for one value of the Bloch variable are, by descending order, $10\mathrm{m}18\mathrm{s}$ (Aux-E, 44596 DOFs, 2.8Gb memory), $9 \mathrm{m}45\mathrm{s}$ (Lag-E, 34750 DOFs, 2.6Gb memory), $9 \mathrm{m}30\mathrm{s}$ (PEP-E, 34150 DOFs, 2.6Gb memory), $8 \mathrm{m}49\mathrm{s}$ (NEP-E, 34150 DOFs, 1.5Gb memory), $5 \mathrm{m}13\mathrm{s}$ (PEP-h, 23688 DOFs, 2.3Gb memory).
+The computation times follows unsurprisingly the number of degrees of freedom and the sparsity of the matrices.
+Note that the approach using SLEPc non-linear rational NLEIGS solver is the fastest for this problem among vector formulations, faster than PEP-E, due to its smaller memory footprint.

-{\crevme The computation time shown in Fig.~\ref{fig:eigs_memtime}(b) is related to with size of the sparse matrices of course, but also to the number of iterations required (shown in Fig.~\ref{fig:eigs_memtime}(c)) to compute the number of requested eigenvalues.
-It is stressed that the approach using SLEPc non-linear rational NLEIGS solver is the fastest for this problem, even faster than the polynomial one: An average of $1'44''$ per value of $\alpha$ for the NEP-E approach against $2'27''$ for its twin PEP-E and $3'15''$ for the Aux-E approach.
-The decay of both the number of iterations and the runtime with the Bloch wavevector $\alpha$ is directly linked with the fact that the locus of the eigenvalues changes with $\alpha$, whereas the rectangular research zone and the eigenvalue target \cite{slepc-users-manual} were left unchanged during the whole computation of the dispersion relation.}
+Finally, with a reasonably fine mesh ($N=6$), it is stressed that the provided model that retrieves the eigenvalue $\omfb$ runs within a few seconds on any laptop.